 Even if you prove any of these, the court may still suspend your license if it is deemed that you are a threat to public safety.

-You'll also receive six points on your license.
+You'll also receive 6 points on your license.
 And, quite likely, your insurance premiums will increase dramatically, and you might also be dropped by your carrier.

-If you are convicted of two OVI offenses within a six-year period, your vehicle may be immobilized.
+If you are convicted of 2 OVI offenses within 6 years, your vehicle may be immobilized.
 If it happens again, you may forfeit your vehicle.

 Also, if you are caught driving while under any sort of suspension, you will face additional penalties.